Labelling of bread, cakes and similar products

 Bread, cakes, etc sold at a bakery must be marked with their name, details of irradiated or genetically modified ingredients, and any allergens that are present.

 The guide does not cover products packed by you for sale from another premises, nor does it cover products packed by another packer and sold by you.
-These products are prepacked and require full labelling; they are covered by 'Labelling of prepacked foods: general'.
+These products are prepacked and require full labelling; for more information, please see 'Labelling of prepacked foods: general'.

 NAME

 The legal name of the product must be given.
-Under normal circumstances, this is the name that describes the true nature of the food.
+Under normal circumstances, this is the name that describes the true nature of the food (the descriptive name).
 A product marketed as 'Peter Pig' would need the descriptive name of the food to clarify what it is - for example, 'Marshmallow and digestive biscuit with a coating of pink icing'.
 The name 'Peter Pig' is a 'fancy name' and has no legal standing.

 Sometimes a 'customary name' may be used instead of a descriptive name.
-A customary name is a name that allows the product to be clearly distinguished from other similar products and is readily understood by UK consumers without further clarification - for example, Belgian bun, Chelsea bun, etc.
+A customary name is a name that allows the product to be clearly distinguished from other similar products, and is readily understood by consumers in Great Britain without further clarification - for example, Belgian bun, Chelsea bun, etc.

-For more information, please refer to 'Labelling of prepacked foods: product name'.
+For more information, see 'Labelling of prepacked foods: product name'.

 ALLERGENS